 A special collaboration between Alberta Wheat Commission, Alberta Barley, Saskatchewan Wheat Development Commission, Saskatchewan Barley Development Commission, Manitoba Crop Alliance.

-In the prairies, seeding into dry soils is inevitable in some years.
+In the Prairies, seeding into dry soils is inevitable in some years.
 These dry seeding conditions require careful seeding best management practices to help reduce risk.
-However, much of these considerations rely on eventual rainfall, so not all risks can be mitigated.
+However, many of these considerations rely on eventual rainfall, so not all risks can be mitigated.
 Additionally, not all considerations fit on each farm.
 Assessing the practicality of each potential management practice, on your farm, will help you make the best decision.

 In general, the main concern with seeding into dry soils is emergence.
 Lack of, or variable moisture, can lead to uneven emergence.
 Uneven emergence leads to variable crop development throughout the field, lower yield potential, more weed issues, less than ideal timed in-crop management, and harvest challenges leading to lower quality grain.
 This article will address minimizing the potential of variable crop germination and emergence.